 For rosé produce in the Côtes de Provence, you can also try Château de Miraval which has delicate orange blossom and citrus zest aromas, or Côtes de Provence Rimauresq for its fashionably pale hue produced by cold pressing and blocked malolactic fermentation.

 Tavel is located on the right bank of the southern Rhone and is famous for its dry rosé.
 Rosé wines produced here combine freshness with a high concentration of red fruit and are dominated by Grenache and Cinsault.
 If you like wines with both delicacy and a high concentration of fruit flavours, Domaine de la Mordoree would is an excellent choice!
 They harvest their grapes by hand and completely destem them before a cold maceration of 36-48 hours.
 This wine is great paired with sweet and sour dishes, such as sweet and sour chicken/pork and pan-fried prawn with tomato sauce.

 Rosé champagnes with classic dosage, such as Billecart-Salmon Rosé for instance, with its notes of red berries, citrus zest and blossom, would be a good pairing for Chinese desserts, such as Wolfberry and Osmanthus jelly and yellow bean pudding.

 Bon appétit!
 Why not enjoy some Chinese dishes with rosé this summer with your loved ones?
-We’re sure you’ll find your ideal rosé in iDealwine’s Summer Rosé selection 😊
+We’re sure you’ll find your ideal rosé in iDealwine’s Rosé selection 😊

 Written by Alva Ho Pui Shen